kubetail-org/kubetail/README.md

 ## Configure

-To see the configuration options for each Kubetail component, please see the "Config" section in the documentation for each component:
+To see the configuration options for Kubetail, please see the "Config" section in the documentation for each component:

 * [`kubetail-server`](backend/server#Config)
 * [`kubetail-agent`](backend/agent#Config)